ioBroker/ioBroker.matter/README.md

 **This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
 Sentry reporting is used starting with js-controller 3.0.

 ## Description
 TODO
+- Different colors of header for node and for devices
+- QR Code paring - no OK button, only close
+- Make header text shorter (Long names are not symmetric after ellipsis)
+- Debug info - wider and copyToClipboard

 ## Important Information (READ FIRST!)
 * **Never delete partial matter instance objects or object trees!** The configuration for this adapter is **not** contained in just one central object like in other ore simple adapters.
-This means that deleting instance objects or object trees can lead to a broken configuration and you might need to reconfigure the adapter from scratch.
+This means that deleting instance objects or object trees can lead to a broken configuration, and you might need to reconfigure the adapter from scratch.
 * **Never reinstall the adapter by deleting the instance** if you want to keep paired devices (e.g. on Controller) or paired Controllers (e.g. on Bridges).
-If you delete the instance all paired devices will be deleted and you need to pair them again.
+If you delete the instance all paired devices will be deleted, and you need to pair them again.
-* **Use an ioBroker Backup to backup the configuration** and restore the backup to restore it.
+* **Use an ioBroker Backup to back up the configuration** and restore the backup to restore it.
 If really needed without backup then export the whole object tree of the adapter instance (e.g. matter.0) and import it back if needed.
 These can be a high number of objects depending on the number of devices and controllers you have paired.
 * Some objects are not shown by default because they are irrelevant for normal operation.
 If you need to see them you can enable the "Expert Mode" in the adapter settings.
 This mainly is about the "storage" objects.
-Please **do not** change them unless you really really know what you are doing!
+Please **do not** change them unless you really, really know what you are doing!

 ## Prerequisites to use this adapter